 Using intention means that your consciousness is in charge, rather than your subconscious (as we all know, the subconscious can tend to sabotage…)

 Plus, harnessing the lunar rhythms of flowing and ebbing, of enabling and working with the natural rises in energy, means you’ll be working WITH the creative forces already in motion.
 Both in you, and on the Planet.

 This enables more effective change.
 And it stops you from exhausting yourself in the process.

-The idea of a ritual can be scary for some people, as for them it may conjure up the (devilishly untrue) scenes of witchcraft, and the occult, not to mention potential danger if done incorrectly.
+The idea of a ritual or ceremony can be scary for some people, as it may conjure up visions of the occult, scenes of witchcraft, and even potential danger if done incorrectly.

 But in this context, the ritual comprises of simply sitting down in a quiet space and spending a little time in deep thought and intent.